lxRbckl/Project-Domum/README.md

 ## Project Domum
 > Control an arbitrary amount of GPIO pins with a Discord bot.
+Spring 2021.

 ### Installation
 ```